pro-gramming/AngularQuiz/README.md

 ## Sample Angular Quiz

-### This is only meant to test the workflow of the containering of application.
+### This is only meant to test the workflow of the containerizing of application.